l0k0ms/log-workshop/workshop/exercise_2/README.md

 ## Monitor

-Let's monitor those data, enter a query and use it to define a monirot.
+Let's monitor those data, enter a query and use it to define a monitor.
 We could monitor for instance the amount of `5xx` or `4xx` that are generated by our stack at any given moment.

 ![Log Monitor](/workshop/exercise_2/images/log_monitor.png)